MDLC01/board-n-pieces/src/lib.typ

   white-square-fill: rgb("#ffce9e"),
   /// How to fill black squares.
   black-square-fill: rgb("#d18b47"),
-  /// The color to use for markings on the board.
+  /// The mark to use by default for white squares.
-  marking-color: rgb("#ff4136a5"),
-  /// Background to add behind white marked squares.
-  marked-white-square-background: auto,
+  ///
+  /// In case explicit marks are specified in `marked-squares`, this is ignored.
+  white-mark: marks.circle(),
-  /// Background to add behind black marked squares.
+  /// The mark to use by default for black squares.
-  marked-black-square-background: auto,
+  ///
+  /// In case explicit marks are specified in `marked-squares`, this is ignored.
+  black-mark: marks.circle(),
   /// How to stroke arrows.
   arrow-stroke: 0.2cm,
   /// How to display each piece.